Federation Ballroom Hyatt Hotel, Canberra

 Senior Constable Sarah McGuinness

-Police Officer, Queensland Police Service; 40 under 40 IACP Award Winner
+Sergeant, Security and Counter Terrorism Command, Queensland Police Service; 40 under 40 IACP Award Winner

 Senior Constable Sarah McGuinness continually strives to make her community a safer place.
 She has worked in multiple units, such as the Cultural Engagement Unit and the Crime Prevention Unit, and on various projects, including administrative tasks, field training, and police beats.
 She created protective behaviour and domestic violence programs to improve the policing services provided to both the CALD community and women, and her leadership and community outreach has allowed her to enhance the profile of women in policing.
 Senior Constable Sarah McGuinness became Gold Coast Police Officer of the Year in 2015, and is a representative for the Queensland Police Service in the Rotary Group Study Exchange.
 In 2018 she won the highly prestigious 40 under 40 International Policing Award hosted by the International Association Chiefs of Police.